rse-ops/rseops-docs-jekyll-example/pages/example-basic.md

 # An Example Page

-This is an example page using [radiuss-docs-jekyll](https://github.com/rse-radiuss/radiuss-docs-jekyll).
+This is an example page using [rseops-docs-jekyll](https://github.com/rse-ops/rseops-docs-jekyll).
 You can see full instructions there!
-The content below is randomly grabbed from a radiuss build, only to show you different kinds of formatting and the table of contents on the left.
+The content below is randomly grabbed from a RSE-ops build, only to show you different kinds of formatting and the table of contents on the left.
 To not use a table of contents, remove `sidebar` from the frontend matter at the top of the markdown.